 No WiFi Support

 In fact, there’s no WiFi hardware included in this model of the Stream.
-So, all content that’s on the Internet, must first be downloaded to a PC, and then copied to the SD card.
+So, all internet content you must first download to a PC.
+Then you copy thos files to the SD card.

 Qualifiers

-The comments in this review were developed using version 3.5.4 of the firmware for the Model 303 Victor Reader Stream.
+The comments in this review came out of using version 3.5.4 of the firmware.

 Our Rating for the Victor Reader Stream 303

-We continue to use the Victor Reader 303 Stream eBook Reader routinely, even though we have also purchased the New Generation Stream.
+We continue to use the Victor Reader 303 Stream often, even though we have also a New Generation.
 We like the high-quality, low space recordings that this machine produces in the form of 3gp ANR Wideband Audio files.
 In fact, we wish that Humanware continued supporting 3gp in the later Stream.
-But since they haven’t, as of yet, we’ll keep journaling with the first stream model, and hope that they’ll reintroduce the ANR audio in the future.
-We give this Victor Reader a 96 out of 100 for its overall performance, use ability by the blind, and its portability.
+But since they haven’t, as of yet, we’ll keep journaling with the first stream model.
+And while doing that, hoping that they’ll reintroduce the ANR audio in the future.
+So we give this Victor Reader Stream a 96 out of 100.
+It has excellent overall performance, useability by the blind, and portability.

 Related Posts to Victor Reader Stream 303 eBook Player Review